 To test the hypothesis that Myc protein levels are regulated by Imp, we used antibody staining in wild type and knockdown type I NB lineages.
 We found that Imp is required to maintain correct Myc levels in the NB.
 We observed Myc protein expression in type I NBs, but not in the surrounding GMCs or neurons (Figure 3A).
 Myc protein level was increased more than 2-fold in the syp RNAi NBs compared to wild type (Figure 3B, quantitated in 3C), while this effect was lost in the double imp syp depleted NBs.
-Directly overexpressing Imp resulted in a small increase in Myc protein level (1.2-fold increase on wild type level) (Figure 3C).
-The effect of Imp overexpression is smaller than the syp knockdown NBs as the increase in Imp level is lower using the overexpression construct (Figure 1 - figure supplement 1). imp knockdown produced a small decrease in Myc protein level (Figure 3C), as expected because Imp levels are already very low in wild type type I NBs.
 These data indicate that Imp upregulation increases Myc protein level in the NB, while Syp's effect on Myc is indirect, as it requires Imp.

 We next examined the effect of Imp and Syp on Mnt, the antagonist of Myc, also identified as an Imp target.
-Using antibody staining, we found that Mnt protein is expressed in the type I NB, as well as in the progeny cells of the lineage (Figure 3 - figure supplement 1A).
+Using antibody staining, we found that Mnt protein is expressed in the type I NB, as well as in the progeny cells of the lineage (Figure S3A).
 However, knockdowns of Imp and Syp have no effect on the levels of Mnt protein.
 Therefore, we conclude that Mnt is not likely to be a key target responsible for the NB growth and division phenotype of Imp.

 We then asked whether the upregulation of Myc by Imp could be responsible for the phenotype of increased NB growth and division.
-We overexpressed the Myc open reading frame (ORF) in type I NBs (Figure 3 - figure supplement 1B, Methods) and found a significant 1.3-fold increase in NB size (Figure 3D).
-We used a syp myc double knockdown to confirm that upregulated Myc is responsible for the increased NB size in the syp knockdown.
-We found that the increased NB size in the syp knockdown is lost in the syp myc double knockdown (myc_syp RNAi NBs are 0.7x the size of wild type).
-We also observed an increased division rate in the Myc OE compared to wild type (myc OE: 4.04 EdU-labelled progeny per NB, Figure 3E).
-The observed increase in division rate is a surprising result as previous work in the wing disc showed that mvc overexpression increased cell size without affecting division rate (Johnston et al., 1999), highlighting that Myc could regulate cell size and division rate in distinct ways in different tissue context.
-In the NB, we find that increased Myc protein levels can explain the increased size and division rate that occur in response to overexpressing Imp.
-However, Imp levels are very low in wL3 wild type type I NBs (Figure 1 - figure supplement 1), which may limit Myc protein expression and restrain NB growth and division.
+We overexpressed Myc in type I NBs (Figure S3B) and found a significant 1.3-fold increase in NB size and an increased division rate (myc OE: 4.04 EdU-labelled progeny per NB) compared to wild type (Figure 3D, E).
+The observed increase in division rate is a surprising result as previous work in the wing disc showed that myc overexpression increased cell size without affecting division rate (Johnston et al., 1999), highlighting that Myc could regulate cell size and division rate in distinct ways in different tissue context.
+In the NB, we find that increased Myc protein levels can explain the increased size and division rate that occur in response to